Uponor Corporation Stock exchange release 17 March 2010

 public trading and the rest shall be paid in cash.

-It was further decided that remuneration per committee meeting shall be paid to
+It was further decided that a remuneration per meeting shall be paid to the

-the members of the committees of the Board of Directors amounting to 600 euros to
+members of the committees of the Board of Directors amounting to 600 euros to

 Authorisation to the Board of Directors to buy back the company's own shares

 The Board was authorised to resolve, within one year from the date of the

 meeting to buy back the company's own shares using distributable earnings from

 unrestricted equity.
 The Board may buy back a maximum of 3.5 million shares,

 amounting in total to approximately 4.8 per cent of the total number of the

 shares of the corporation.